MehtaSahil/StockPriceAPI/README.md

 1. Install Node.js and npm (Node Package Manager) by visiting [nodejs.org](https://nodejs.org)
 1. Open a terminal, clone the master branch of this repository, and change into the `StockPriceAPI` directory.
 1. Run the `npm install` command to install all dependencies required by the service.
 This may take some time.
 1. Create a `config.js` file in the `StockPriceAPI` directory.
-This file contains a `config` object in which your personal API key and the name of your logfile lives.
+This file contains a `config` object in which your personal API key and the name of your logfile live.
+This file is not pushed to GitHub to ensure that the API key and logfile remain private.
-1. This file is not pushed to GitHub to ensure that the API key and logfile remain private.
-The following block of code can be copied into your `config.js` file where you can insert your specific API key and logfile name.
+1. Copy the following block of code into your `config.js` file.
+Then onsert your specific API key and logfile name.
 If you do not have an API key, visit [Alpha Vantage](https://www.alphavantage.co/support/#api-key) website to claim one for **free**.

     ```
     const config = {